dzufferey/dzufferey.github.io/concurrency_theory_2019/notes/notes_10.md

 Orthogonal to the question of reachability/covering that are the focus of this lecture, there is an area of research dedicated to typing processes/channels to make sure the communication happens properly, e.g., messages have the right type, deadlock-freedom.
 Here we will just scratch the surface of this topic.

+#### Properties of Type Systems

+The main properties of type system are:
+* preservation: A well-typed progrcess is still well typed after taking a step.
+* progress: either the program has finished or it it possible to take a step.

+Notice that progress, in this context, is a very local condition and it is weaker than termination.
+For instance, a process stuck in an infinite loop without message ($A ≝ τ.A$) can make progress.
+Actually, we will see that $A ≝ τ.A$ can have any type.

+However, progress si strong enough to implies the absence of deadlock.
+And it is not possible to have all the processes stuck on send/receive operations.

 ## Typing Names

 The first tentative to type the π-calculus is to give types to the names.